 sliced into bite-size chunks

-- 2 tbsp vegetable oil - for frying
+- 2 tablespoon vegetable oil - for frying

 For the Curry Yogurt Sauce